holepunchto/autobase/README.md

 const autobase = require('autobase')

 // Assuming inputA, inputB, and inputC are Hypercore 10 instances
-// inputA will be the "default input" during append operations const base = new Autobase([inputA, inputB, inputC], { input: inputA })
+// inputA will be used during append operations const base = new Autobase({
+  inputs: [inputA, inputB, inputC],
+  localInput: inputA,
+  autostart: true
+})

 // Add a few messages to the local writer.
 // These messages will contain the Autobase's latest vector clock by default. await base.append('hello') await base.append('world')

-// Create a linearized view Hypercore with causal ordering. `output` is a Hypercore.
+// base.view is a linearized view Hypercore with causal ordering. `output` is a Hypercore.
-// When view.update is called, the inputs will be automatically linearized and stored into the output. const view = base.linearize(output)
+// When base.view.update() is called, the inputs will be automatically linearized and stored into the output.

-// Use `view` as you would any other Hypercore. await view.update() await view.get(0)
+// Use `view` as you would any other Hypercore. await base.view.update() await base.view.get(0)
 ```

 Autobase lets you write concise multiwriter data structures.
 As an example, a multiwriter Hyperbee (with basic, last-one-wins conflict resolution) can be written with [~40 lines of code](examples/autobee-simple.js).